cpriv2025/costellr/README.md

 * EC2 networking performance could be improve by selecting and instance with Elastic Network Adapter (ENA) support and fine tunning kernel and networking configurations

-* Setting an ElastiCache for Redis can improve latency up to 98%.
+* Setting an ElastiCache for Redis as cache layers can improve latency up to 98%.
 See: https://aws.amazon.com/blogs/storage/turbocharge-amazon-s3-with-amazon-elasticache-for-redis/

+* Using `aws s3 sync` instead of `aws s3 cp` could also improve performance

 # TODO
 * Explain results and potencial improvements